frostytear/onearth/ci/README.md

-# Building and Installing OE2
+# Building and Installing OE2 CI configuration

 ## Docker setup

-The included Dockerfile will build an image with OE2.
+The included build_el7_docker_image.sh will build an image with OE2.
 The build is configured for CI tests.

-To run, simply build the image `docker build -t onearth_2 .`, and then start a container using that image.
+To run, simply build the image `./ci/build_el7_image_from_src.sh <tag name>`, and then start a container using that image.
 Make sure to expose port 80 on the container to access the image server.